mrlolguy123/AccountingCapstone/README.md

 Advisor: Kabir

 In order to generate the graphs, make sure to install the latest version of Python first.
 Next, you need to install the required dependencies.
-To install the Python packages run the command: <br>
+To install the Python packages run the command in you command prompt window: <br>
 <code>pip install seaborn matplotlib pandas pypyodbc</code>